Ancient Greek in Florence: July 17-30, 2020

 Clustered in small groups, our Greek students have an opportunity to advance their skills quickly through the intensive personal attention of Johanna Braff, a Greek teacher during the school year at The Dalton School.

 Dive into Greek Philosophy and Mythology

-Throughout the program, we introduce ancient Greek mythology with an emphasis on themes that captivated Renaissance, as well as more contemporary, Italian artists.
+Throughout the program, we introduce ancient Greek mythology with an emphasis on themes that captivated the Renaissance, as well as more contemporary, Italian artists.
 The Greek myths come to life in the magnificent artwork of the Renaissance masters found throughout Florence allowing students to fuse their readings with visual representations.
 We explore these interpretive works in local museums, monasteries and public spaces.
 Students will take in the visual delights of Florence with their newfound Greek learning, which is guaranteed to enhance their experience and deepen their appreciation of the beautiful history of this wondrous city.
-Highlights of the program may include day trips to nearby places of interest such as Fiesole and Siena.
+Highlights of the program may include day trips to nearby places of interest such as Fiesole or Siena.

 Dates and Fees